 - Meditate or walk or find a way to give yourself breathing space.

 - When the time is right to begin an active, daily detox process – and that time will be sooner or later for each of us – then natural zeolite becomes so useful, particularly since its nano-sized particles are able to not only cleanse the body of toxins, but helps bind excess histamine!
-The natural zeolite that my family uses is very gentle, and we expect to re-evaluate our progress after reaching 5 months of use.
+The natural zeolite that my family uses is very gentle.
 Be prepared to drink extra water.